hapijs/crumb/README.md

 Most web application frameworks should have the capability to generate and validate crumbs to prevent hacking and security breaches of injected code.

+## What to Use Crumb for and When to Use It

+Crumb is used to mitigate CSRF attacks using a random unique token that is validated on the server side.

+Crumb may be used whenever you want to prevent malicious code to execute system commands that are performed by HTTP requests.
+For example if users are able to publish code on your website, this could force every user who opens the page to load and execute code from a third party website e.g. via an HTML image tag.
+If you implement Crumb into your application, you are able to verify requests with unique tokens and prevent the execution of malicious requests.

 ## CORS

 Crumb has been refactored to securely work with CORS, as [OWASP](https://www.owasp.org/index.php/HTML5_Security_Cheat_Sheet#Cross_Origin_Resource_Sharing) recommends using CSRF protection with CORS.

 **It is highly discouraged to have a production servers `cors.origin` setting set to "[\*]" or "true" with Crumb as it will leak the crumb token to potentially malicious sites**

 ## Plugin Options